Rappetor/Sovol-SV08-Mainline/README.md

 5. Change the Wi-Fi credentials in the 'system.cfg'

+> [!NOTE]
+> If you have the special character '$' in you wifi password, it is recommended that you escape ('\') the character.
+The bash process of reading the system.cfg reads the in '$' and converts it.
+For example, a WIFI_PASSWD of '1$234' should be saved in the system.cfg as '1\$234'.

    - Optional: uncomment the hostname and set the hostname to e.g. "SV08"
    - Save changes to the system.cfg

 > [!IMPORTANT]
 > if you are using an HDMI screen you will need to set the screen rotation to "inverted"